-Illusion noun il·lu·sion \i-ˈlü-zhən\: something that looks or seems different from what it is: something that is false or not real but that seems to be true or real
+Illusion noun il·lu·sion \i-ˈlü-zhən\: something that looks or seems different from what it is: something that is false or not real but that seems to be true or real.

-Now that we are shown the definition of the object of this topic allow me to ask you, my dear reader: Have you ever been entangled in illusion at any point of your life?
+Now that we are shown the definition of the object of this topic allow me to ask you, my dear reader: Have you ever been entangled in illusion at any point in your life?
 Yes, no or still uncertain?

 Let me assist you in clarifying your own thoughts and answering a question that is fair and true to yourself.
 Answer as fast as you can – preferably out loud by imagining that you are facing yourself as an interrogator.

 Ask yourself the ultimate question: WHO AM I?

 Besides distracting you, these numbers are there to show you visually your own ability to (not) come up with an answer in the shortest amount of time possible.
 And I did not ask you, my dear reader, something that is unknown to you, did I?
 Well, now – are you satisfied with your answer?
 There is no one here to judge you if you cheat on answering, is there?

 After this a bit unorthodox introduction I would like to present to you the meaning of the headline of this article – The theory of life as a Grand illusion.

 From the moment we are born, in a corporeal form, into this world we are deprived of an identity of our own.
 Genetically we are a mix of our parents, grandparents, and our ancestors.
 Shaped by our closest environment – for the good or the bad – we are all but the image of our true self that countless religions point out that we should be.
 And we must not blame ourselves.
 We absolutely had no choice.

 And even after all the trauma or happiness of growing up, there is something that was there all the time in each and every one of us that ever existed.
 Can you guess what that is?